cybercussion/SCOBot/README.md

 [![Build Status](https://travis-ci.org/cybercussion/SCOBot.png?branch=master)](https://travis-ci.org/cybercussion/SCOBot)

 ##SCOBot Content support:
-Shareable Content Objects (SCOs) are these little portable webpages that can interact with a Learning Management System (LMS).
+Shareable Content Objects (SCOs) are these little portable web pages that can interact with a Learning Management System (LMS).
 SCORM is self, is a specification from ADL (Advanced Distributed Learning), though it based much of its work on IMSGlobal, IEEE, AICC and others.
 SCOBot gives you the developer, the ability to drop in some JavaScript, and have the capability to communicate with the LMS.
 The communication portion of the SCORM standard allows you to call specific Application Programming Interfaces (APIs) that expect everything in a specific format.
 SCOBot actually handles much of the pain and suffering trying to figure this all out.
 I've added Wiki documentation now, so you can read more about the API support in detail.
 Here: https://github.com/cybercussion/SCOBot/wiki - Please refer to this for much more detailed information.

 Feel free to email or post any issues you run into.
 At the same time this has been built and maintained, its getting used, so having a broader scope of deployment feedback is invaluable.

-You may be looking for the LMS Runtime API_1484_11.
-This project does not currently expose that, but does have a LMS Mimic or Local API_1484_11 used when no LMS is present.
-More on that below...
+You may be looking for the LMS Runtime API_1484_11, and this Project does not offer or include that.

 ## Goals:
 * **Save** you time trying to support the SCORM Standard.
 Yes, its Initialize, Get Value, Set Value, Commit, and Terminate on the surface, but it goes way beyond that.
-* **Educate** - I'm learning, you're learning, we are all learning
+* **Educate** - Examples, concepts, options
 * **Modernize** - No one likes 500 global variable constants coupled with endless other issues associated with un-managed code.
 * **Transparency** - Know why something isn't working, and have logging to back it up.
 * **Test** - Drove the whole project with unit tests against the specification.
 Scenarios, make having a complete test impossible.
 Which is why there is always room for more testing.